 Some groups allow you to promote whatever you are up to upon joining their collective.
 Others have designated days for self promotion.
 For example, you may see days in your group like Freebie Friday, Follow Friday, or Marketing Monday.
 These allotted days will have a thread you can add your webinar’s registration link to share your free class with the group.
 Be sure to add a sentence about what registrants will learn as well.

-In some cases, you may need to ask your group’s moderator for permission to share your link.
-Remember, this is their audience that they have brought together, so don’t step on their toes and assume you can share anything you want.
+In some cases, you may need to ask your group’s moderator for permission to share your landing page link.
+Remember, this is their audience that they have brought together, so don’t step on their toes and assume you can share anything you want, including your upcoming webinar.

 Should the moderator desire, feel free to give them a percentage of sales.

-When promoting on your business’s fan page, you’ll want to post at least three times a week, starting roughly three weeks before your event.
-The three most important times to promote your registration page are:
+When promoting on your business’s fan page, you’ll want to post at least three times a week, starting roughly three weeks before your webinar event.
+The three most important times for webinar promotion are:

 - A week prior